-York College has made significant progress in achieving a measure of pluralism, which, without question, provides many positive benefits for all faculty, staff and students.
-York College will continue to support the spirit and goals of Equal Opportunity and Affirmative Action and require that our administration, faculty and staff be familiar with the regulations to assure compliance in their respective areas of responsibility.
+York College has made significant progress in achieving a measure of pluralism, which, without question, provides many positive benefits for all faculty, staff and students, regardless of their ethnicity or cultural background.
+York College will continue to support the spirit and goals of Equal Opportunity and Affirmative Action and require that administration, faculty, and staff be familiar with the regulations to assure compliance in their respective areas of responsibility.
+We invite you visit the York College CPLA website at www.york.cuny.edu/cpla, for more detailed descriptions of the various policies (ex.
+The Sexual Harassment: Procedure & Policy).

-I urge you to join us in the active recruitment, retention, and development of a diverse workforce.
+As President, I urge you to persist in the active recruitment, retention, and development of a diverse workforce.
+I will do all that I can to support those efforts on our path to excellence.